Security and Hootsuite

-- Abusive ow.ly/owl.li/ht.ly/htl.li links sent to you (that may or may not have been clicked).
+- Abusive ow.ly/owl.li/ht.ly/htl.li links sent to you (that may or may not have been accessed).

 What not to report

-- If the abuse is specific to one of your social network accounts (e.g. Facebook or Twitter), the incident needs to be reported directly to them.
+- If the abuse is specific to one of your social network accounts (e.g. Facebook or Twitter), the incident needs to be reported directly to the social network.

 - Forgotten Hootsuite account email or password.
 Please contact our customer support team at @Hootsuite_Help to recover your account information.

-- You created your account with an email you can no longer access.
+- Accounts created with an email you can no longer access.
 Please contact our customer support team at @Hootsuite_Help to recover your account information.

 How Hootsuite helps to keep your data safe